Liberty Bend Bridge: Companion bridge

 On July 7, 2009, a routine inspection revealed serious problems with the northbound bridge.
 MoDOT immediately closed the span indefinitely.
 In a few days a temporary (permanent/paved) crossover was constructed, allowing the rerouting of northbound traffic to share the southbound bridge while repairs were completed.
 The span opened for traffic in September 2009.

+In 2015, the northbound bridge was again closed for repairs.

+Future

+There are currently plans to build replace the northbound span.
+It only has a sufficiency rating of 55.7 out of 100, and is considered functionally obsolete.
+However, due to its historical significance, this would also require that the northbound bridge be relocated by any group that wants it.
+It would not cost them any money, however they would be required to pay moving the bridge through their own money.
+The offer will only last until September 30, 2024.
+The replacement bridge is estimated to cost $87,500,000, and construction of the new span will not begin until at least 2027.